AdobeDocs/commerce-webapi/src/pages/graphql/schema/live-search/queries/product-search.md

 Results can be refined by category with the `categories` and `categoryPath` filters.
 They are slightly different in the type of facets returned:

 `categories` is preferred when selecting from a category filter.
-Filtering on `categories` with "women/bottoms-women" and the phrase `pants`, the category facets returned will be "promotions/pants-all", "women/bottoms-women/pants-women", and similar.
+Filtering on `categories` with "women/bottoms-women" and the phrase `pants`, the category facets returned are "promotions/pants-all", "women/bottoms-women/pants-women", and similar.

 `categoryPath` is preferred when browsing by category. `categoryPath` returns the immediate subcategories of the category path being filtered.
 Filtering on `categoryPath` with "women/bottoms-women", the category facets returned are its children such as "women/bottoms-women/pants-women" and "women/bottoms-women/shorts-women".

+`phrase` is required but can be an empty string if you are filtering by `category` or `categoryPath`.

 #### categoryPath